-What is a newspaper?
+what is a newspaper?
 How do you get the idea for a story?
 What is a lead?
 How do you get it down on paper?
 How much money do you get paid?
 What makes a native newspaper different from any other kind of newspaper?
 Can I write and if I do, will the Tundra Times be interested?

 Starting with the last question first, the answer is - Yes!
-The Tundra Times IS interested in finding writers, especially native writers - students, villagers, politicians, social workers, grandmothers, or dog mushers.
-In search of talent, members and writing for the Tundra Times in particular.
-Staffers Frank Murphy and Jacqueline Glasgow assured the students they would NOT get rich writing for the Tundra Times, but that there were other rewards.
+The Tundra Times IS interested in finding writers, especially native writers - students.

+writers - students, villagers,

+politicians, social workers, grandmothers, or dog mushers.

-In search of talent, members of the Tundra Times staff last Tweek addressed four classes of mative students at the University of Alaska in Fairbanks.
-The subject was writing in general and writing for the Tundra strimes in particular.
+In search of talent, members

+of the Tundra Times staff last

+week addressed four classes of native students at the University of Alaska in Fairbanks.
+The subject was writing in general and writing for the Tundra

+Times in particular.